-Mail-Order Aligners vs. Invisalign: What You Need to Know
+Mail-Order Aligners vs. Invisalign Aligners: What You Need to Know

-Invisalign was the first clear aligner to hit the market over 20 years ago.
-In that time, they’ve continuously led the field in innovative invisible orthodontic care.
-Recently, new brands have cropped up offering direct-to-consumer invisible braces, which are mailed to the customer at home and does not require them to see a licensed orthodontist in-office.
+Invisalign aligners were the first of their kind to hit the market over 20 years ago.
+In that time, they’ve continuously led the field in innovative, nearly invisible orthodontic care.
+Recently, new brands have cropped up offering direct-to-consumer clear aligners, which are mailed to the customer at home and do not require them to see a licensed orthodontist in-office.

-Mail-order aligner brands offer the “convenience” of at-home DIY treatment – but how does it really stack up against patented Invisalign treatment by licensed orthodontists?
+Mail-order aligner brands offer the “convenience” of at-home DIY treatment – but how do they really stack up against patented Invisalign treatment guided by licensed orthodontists?

 Read on to find out.

-Lower prices also mean lower quality materials: Mail-order aligners brands do not have access to patented Invisalign technology like SmartTrack™ plastic, so they use basic generic plastic for their clear aligners.
+Lower prices also mean lower-quality materials.
+Mail-order aligners brands do not have access to patented Invisalign technology like SmartTrack™ material, so they use generic plastic for their clear aligners.

-No. Invisalign is a specific brand of clear aligner that can only be used by licensed orthodontists in an accredited office.
-Invisalign has a range of state-of-the-art materials patented for exclusive use with their treatment, including SmartTrack™ plastic, SmartForce™ attachments, and iTero® scanning.
-These trademarked tools are used only in partnership between licensed dental professionals and Invisalign, for patients being treated in-office.
+No. Invisalign aligners are only available through licensed, trained orthodontists in an accredited office.
+Invisalign aligners have a range of state-of-the-art materials patented for exclusive use with their treatment, including SmartTrack™ material, SmartForce™ attachments, and iTero® scanning.
+These trademarked tools are used only in partnership between licensed dental professionals and Align Technology, for patients being treated in-office.
 Mail-order brands use generic plastics and technology for their clear aligners.

 Do Mail-Order Aligner Brands Take X-Rays?

-In contrast, patients being treated with Invisalign at an orthodontist’s office receive x-Rays as part of their included costs.
+In contrast, patients being treated with Invisalign aligners at an orthodontist’s office receive x-rays as part of their included costs.